alanng10/classhost/README.md

 # ClassServer

 This is Class language server.
-It is a module has input and output through network.
+It is a module that has input and output through network.